fakundo/react-transitioning/README.md

 }
 ```

-if `classNames` is a string, then the computed `className` will be suffixed based on the current transition state.
+if `classNames` is a string, then the computed class name will be suffixed based on the current transition state.
-For example, when `classNames` is `"fade"`, the `fade-appear-active` class will be applied during the `appearActive` phase.
+For example, when `classNames` is `"fade"`, the `"fade-appear-active"` class will be applied during the `appearActive` phase.

-If `classNames` is an object, the final `className` will be taken from that object based on the current transition state.
+If `classNames` is an object, the final class name will be taken from that object based on the current transition state.

-### StyleTransition Props
+### StyleTransitionProps

 ```ts
 type StyleTransitionProps = Omit<TransitionProps, 'children'> & {